Information on how statistics on energy performance of buildings are compiled.

 On 1 April 2012, the first set of Scheme Operating Requirements came into effect for Domestic Energy Assessors, which set new rules for the operation of Accreditation Schemes.
 One new requirement was to introduce quality assurance audit of EPCs.
 The result was a demonstrable improvement in the quality of the lodged data from mid-2012 onwards.
 Users are asked to consider this when interpreting figures prior to that period.

-The Ministry of Housing, Communities and Local Government and Landmark Information Group cannot alter data which has been lodged on the EPB Registers.
+The Department for Levelling Up, Housing and Communities cannot alter data which has been lodged on the EPB Register.

 Historic series and archive publications

-Between 2010 and 2013, official statistics on the average energy efficiency of new homes in England and Wales were released quarterly as a sub-section of MHCLG’s Code for Sustainable Homes statistics series.
+Between 2010 and 2013, official statistics on the average energy efficiency of new homes in England and Wales were released quarterly as a sub-section of the Code for Sustainable Homes statistics series.

 These statistics were drawn from EPC certificates for new domestic buildings, held on the Energy Performance of Buildings Register.
 Please refer to this series for earlier tables and reports.